corsairmarks/origin_resource_consolidation_habitability/mod/README.md

 ## Changelog

 * 1.0.0 Initial version
-* 1.1.0 Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
+* 1.1.0 Mark as compatible with Stellaris version 3.2 "Herbert" - no script changes
-* 1.2.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
+* 1.2.0 Mark as compatible with Stellaris version 3.3 "Libra" - no script changes
-* 1.3.0 Mark as compatible with Stellaris 3.4 "Cepheus" - no script changes
+* 1.3.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
+* 1.4.0 Mark as compatible with Stellaris version 3.6 "Orion" - no script changes

 ## Source Code